 \item \textbf{Readout Layer:} The output computation $y(t) = X(t) W_{\text{out}}$ involves a dense matrix multiplication.
 With $W_{\text{out}} \in \mathbb{R}^{N' \times D_{\text{out}}}$ , the complexity is $\mathcal{O}(N' D_{{\text{out}}})$.
 This cost is negligible compared to reservoir dynamics in long sequences, since $D_{\text{out}} \ll N$.

 \end{itemize}

-The computational complexity of ESN primarily depends of the reservoir step.
+The computational complexity of ESN primarily depends on the reservoir step.
 This cost dominates due to the recurrent nature of the update, which must be computed sequentially $T$ times.
-However, it is important to note that the use of sparse matrix can dramatically reduce the effective time complexity compared to dense ones.
+However, it is important to note that the use of sparse matrices can dramatically reduce the effective time complexity compared to dense ones.